extric99/Hackintosh-NUC7I7DNKE/README.md

 - RAM: 2x 16GB G.Skill Ripjaws F4-2133C15S-16GRS 2133 MHz, DDR4
 - Storage: m.2 WD GREEN 256GB
 - dGPU: N/A
-- WIFI/BT: Both the default intel module as DW1560 are supported by this built (use appropriate config.plist).
+- WIFI/BT: Both the default intel BT module as DW1560 BT/wifi are supported by this built (use appropriate config.plist).
 It is advisable to replace the default module as the DW1560 will provide feature parity with a real Mac.

 - SMIBIOS 8,1
 - OpenCore 0.6.3